SK Telecom: TU Media

 Established in December 2003, TU Media Corp. introduced a new digital media service —satellite Digital Multimedia Broadcasting (DMB).
 Subscribers can now view satellite TV broadcasts on their portable handsets or via vehicle-mounted terminals.
 As of December 2006, subscribers to TU Media topped one million, up from 372,000 in 2005.
 Its nationwide DMB is available on 37 channels, consisting of 16 video, 20 audio and one data, and provides programs on education, games, drama, music, news and culture.
 In 2006, TU Media launched TUBOX, a pay-per-view movie channel that allows subscribers to see movies prior to DVD release.
 In addition to South Korea's 84 cities, TU Media provides service in express highways and Seoul metropolitan subways.
 DMB coverage was later expanded to include the Korea Train eXpress (KTX) Seoul to Busan line, Busan subways and 10 metropolitan Seoul local highways.

 In 2010 TU Media was merged with another subsidiary, SK Telink, Korea's leading international call service provider.
 DMB broadcasts ended two years later as it became uncompetitive in the mobile TV market.

 SK Square

 Established in November 2021 through a spin-off, SK Square aim to work in the semiconductor industry as well as invest in media, security services and online shopping companies.
 As part of the re-organization, Dreamus and various other companies became subsidiaries.
 SK Square is owned by SK Inc, at 30.01 percent, who are the largest shareholder.
 Dreamus Company, formerly known as iriver Inc. became a subsidiary with SQ Square being the largest shareholder at 51.4 percent.

 SK Sports

 SK is a major sponsor in domestic professional sports.
-It also owns an esports team as part of a cooperation with Comcast Spectacor.
+It also owns the esports team T1, as part of a cooperation with Comcast Spectacor.